emery.jpg

 Champions League

-• Serie A: Inter (as champions) and Milan.
+• Serie A: Inter (champions), Milan, Bologna and Juventus (Coppa Italia winners).

-• Bundesliga: Leverkusen (as champions), Bayern, Stuttgart, Leipzig and Dortmund (via league and extra coefficient spot).
+• Bundesliga: Leverkusen (champions), Bayern, Stuttgart, Leipzig and Dortmund (via league and extra coefficient spot).

 First and foremost, there are UCL positions being sewn up already with Italian champions Inter taking the first of Serie A's five Champions League places after an additional one was earned via the UEFA coefficient.
 Bayer Leverkusen have already been crowned German champions and Xabi Alonso's men could yet triumph in their Europa League semifinals too which also sees Bayern Munich and Borussia Dortmund in the UCL.
-BVB semifinal first-leg win over French champions Paris Saint-Germain secured VfB Stuttgart, RB Leipzig and themselves a Champions League spot for next year regardless of what happens next in Paris.
-Bayern's opponents Real Madrid are currently the only Spanish side to be guaranteed their Champions League place before they even know how this year's semifinals and final will work out.
+BVB's semifinal first-leg win over French champions Paris Saint-Germain secured VfB Stuttgart, RB Leipzig and themselves a Champions League spot for next year regardless of what happens next in Paris.
+Bayern's opponents Real Madrid were the only Spanish side to be guaranteed their Champions League place before they even knew how this year's semifinals and final would work out but their have since secured the La Liga title with four games to spare.

 Europa League